zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-on-jboss-eap.md

     </module>
     ```

-    For a different database, replace the MySQL `.jar` with the driver JAR for the database (e.g., HSQL, PostgreSQL, etc.).
+   Replace `[place your database vendor's jar here]` with the driver JAR for your database.

 1. Create an `osgi` folder in the [Liferay Home](../../14-reference/01-liferay-home.md) folder.
 Extract the OSGi Dependencies ZIP file that you downloaded into the `[Liferay Home]/osgi` folder.

    The `osgi` folder provides the necessary modules for DXP's OSGi runtime.

 **Checkpoint:**

 1. The dependencies files have been unzipped into the `$JBOSS_HOME/modules/com/liferay/portal/main` folder and a database jar.
-1. The `module.xml` has listed all JARs in the `<resource-root-path>` elements.
+1. The `module.xml` contains all JARs in the `<resource-root-path>` elements.
 1. The `osgi` dependencies have been unzipped into the `osgi` folder.

 ### Running DXP on JBoss EAP in Standalone Mode vs. Domain Mode